section-engineering-education/engineering-education/articles/how-to-use-local-storage-with-JavaScript/index.md

 #### Conclusion

-You are now familiar with the different functionalities of localStorage.
-The major methods in localStorage are `setItem`, `getItem`, `removeItem` and `clear`.
-A `key` is required when storing, retrieving, and removing items from the localStorage.
-In case, you didn't understand any concept, feel free to go through the localStorage functions again.
+You are now familiar with the different functionalities of local storage.
+The major methods in local storage are `setItem`, `getItem`, `removeItem` and `clear`.
+A `key` is required when storing, retrieving, and removing items from the local storage.
+In case, you didn't understand any concept, feel free to go through the local storage functions again.

 ### References